- What is it?

-Incontinence is not a disease—it's a symptom that can be caused by a wide range of conditions, such as diabetes, stroke and nerve diseases, like multiple sclerosis.
-Weak pelvic floor muscles or an overactive bladder muscle may also cause leakage.
+Incontinence is not a disease—it's a symptom that can be caused by a wide range of conditions, such as weak pelvic floor muscles from prior childbirth or an overactive bladder muscle from aging.
+Less frequently, diabetes, stroke and nerve diseases, like multiple sclerosis, may also cause leakage.
 Your urinary tract includes two kidneys, two ureters, the bladder and the urethra.
 Your kidneys remove waste and water from your blood to produce urine.
 Urine travels through muscular tubes called the ureters to the bladder.
 The bladder is a balloon-like organ composed of muscle, connective tissue and nerves that expands as it fills with urine.
 Urine is stored in the bladder until it is released from the body through a tube called the urethra.

 Circular muscles, called the urinary sphincters, control the activity of the urethra.
 The sphincter muscles prevent the loss of urine.
 The sphincters close off the base of the bladder—like a rubber band at the base of a balloon—so you do not leak urine.

 As the bladder fills with urine, you have an increasing urge to urinate.
 Sensory nerves in the bladder signal your brain when the bladder is full.
 Just before you urinate, the sphincter first relaxes and then, in reflex fashion the bladder muscle contracts, squeezing urine out through the urethra.
 When you stop urinating, the bladder muscle relaxes, and the sphincters contract.